Will I make a comment on each section as we move through the Bill? I am happy to do so.

 In a survey the MEAI has conducted on its 4,000 members, 11.6% had utility bills in arrears and 9.7% had to sell essential equipment to cover household expenses.
 How will they get started again if they had to sell this equipment?
 Some of them have a huge affection for their instruments.
 They mind them the same as they would mind their children.
 They love their instruments and by using them with exemplary skills, they give solace and entertainment to all of us and many other people.
 Some 7% had lost, or were in danger of losing, their vehicle.
 That vehicle might be a crew car or van that is used to bring their kids to school or to go on outings.
 It is a work van but also the family mode of transport.
 A further 3.4% are in danger of losing their home.
 It is shocking and we talk about the homeless here and the so-called vulture funds.
 Are they going to be fired to the vultures?
 Some 17.4% are dealing with mental health worries as a result of the financial stress, which is shocking.
 Another 2.4% have considered self-harm.
 These people are outgoing and giving of themselves and their talents for the entertainment of others.
 They help people's mental health and now they are in that situation themselves.
 The Minister seems to be hard-faced and stony-faced in their plight.
 We must stand up and support them.
 It is shocking that he can just roll over here.

 I am going to question the Covid-19 pandemic once again.
-Are we trying to drive small businesspeople out of business?
+Are we trying to drive small business people out of business?
 That is what it seems like to me.
 They are people who have the motivation to be self-employed and pay their taxes and to get a group or a band together, which gives more employment to the sound and lighting engineers, and create an industry themselves.
 I think we are trying to drive them out of business.

 They are like the publicans, who we are definitely trying to drive out of business, the small shop owners, the taxi drivers and the man in the van, whether he be a service man, a food delivery service or pizza delivery person or whatever.
 They are self-employed, which is what we want, because we cannot all get jobs off the State or other people.
 We want creators of jobs and of businesses but these businesses are being downtrodden.

 Of course, the over-66s are cast totally to the wasteland.
-I do not know what is wrong with the Government parties that he cannot see this.
+I do not know what is wrong with the Government parties that they cannot see this.
 They do not get it or understand it.
 Do none of them ever come to this or any other venue for a gig?
 Do any Ministers ever go to the dance hall to have a dance, or to the Comhaltas seisiúin, or, indeed, the Fleadh Cheoil, or the ordinary concerts or the ordinary busking in the pub or in the street?
 They will be wiped out.
 Does the Minister want a cold, stony-faced culture?
 We will be good Europeans all right but our own Irish heritage, our dúchas, our faith will be wiped out.
 The Government seems to be trying to wipe out any spirit of Irishness or any spirit of a people, race or history.

-Yes we are, and it is all part of the section about our entertainers.
+Yes, it is, and it is all part of the section about our entertainers.
 They are being abandoned, cast away, left behind and stood on and got rid of.
 It is a shame on the Ministers and his Cabinet colleagues.
 Stimulus package, my backside.
 The Minister cannot be so discriminatory against people like this.
 If they went to the courts, they would win a challenge but they cannot afford to go.
 Their mental health and their houses are under threat, as are their families, their transport, everything - their very being.
 Artists are the same way.
 There is a wonderful artist in my own town.
 They give of themselves so willingly for charities all the time.
 All supports, no matter what it is, they give under the arches in Clonmel for Cuan Saor women's refuge and it is the same in every town and village in the country.
 The Minister and his Cabinet colleagues are heartless people without an ounce of goodwill.

 I welcome the opportunity to contribute on this issue.
 In defence of the Minister, I know that at least he has good taste in music because I tend to find him at gigs I go to myself.
 He has a deep knowledge and interest in the arts and Irish culture and that is to be welcomed.